Arsenal recover to ruin Montpellier's debut

 Apart from his assist, Giroud was fairly quiet against his old club and was substituted with 20 minutes remaining, leaving the field to a warm ovation from the home fans.

-"I'm happy with the match.
-I think I was decisive setting up Podolski's goal, so i'm satisfied," Giroud told reporters.

-Arsenal assistant manager Steve Bould, thrust into the limelight for the night, said the tiring Gunners rode their luck a little after the break but did a "team job".
+Arsenal's assistant manager Steve Bould, thrust into the limelight for the night, said the Gunners had rode their luck a little after the break.

-"We looked a little bit tired in the second half.
-It was tough.
-It is quite an intimidating place to come and play so we're glad to get the result," he told reporters.
+"We deserved to be in front at halftime but we looked a bit tired after the break and dropped a little bit and to be fair they played very well," he told Sky Sports.